-His titles, moreover, were early indications of his aspirations beyond mere kingship, to the level of a god – as “Exsuperatorius” as a title shared many connotations with the ruler of the Roman gods Jupiter.
-Similarly, the name “Herculius” of course referenced the famous god of Graeco-Roman myth Hercules, who many god-aspirants had likened themselves to previously.
+His titles, moreover, were early indications of his aspirations beyond mere kingship, to the level of a god – “Exsuperatorius” as a title shared many connotations with the ruler of the Roman gods Jupiter.
+Similarly, the name “Herculius” of course referenced the famous god of the Graeco-Roman myth Hercules, whom many god-aspirants had likened themselves to previously.

-Following on from this Commodus began to have himself depicted more and more in the garb of Hercules and other gods, whether in person, on coinage, or in statues.
-As well as Hercules, Commodus often appeared as Mithras (an Eastern god) as well as the sun-god Sol.
+Following on from this Commodus began to have himself depicted more and more in the garb of Hercules and other Roman gods, whether in person, on coinage, or in statues.
+As well as Hercules, Commodus often appeared as Mithras (an Eastern god) as well as the sun god Sol.

 This hyper-focus on himself was then compounded by Commodus changing the names of the months to reflect his own (now twelve) names, just as he renamed the legions and fleets of the empire after himself as well.
 This was then capped off by renaming the senate the Commodian Fortunate Senate and replacing the head of Nero’s Colossus – next to the Colosseum – with his own, remodeling the famous monument to look like Hercules (with a club in one hand a lion at the feet).